If you'll make a purchase using any of our affiliate links, we may earn some commission at no extra cost to you. How this works.

 This is the obvious first step up from a simple coffee machine with a grinder, and it’s super affordable.

 KRUPS is a big name in coffee these days, and rightly so.
 The German appliances brand often team up with other manufacturers on coffee machines, and they tend towards stylish European minimalism at a very reasonable price tag.

-The built-in conical burr grinder is extremely practical, and at this price point burrs rather than blades are incredible value.
-It’s also great looking, if simple, with a 10-cup glass carafe and classic black and chrome design.
+The built-in, conical burr grinder is extremely practical, and at this price point, burrs rather than blades are of incredible value.
+It’s also great looking, if simple, with a 10-cup glass carafe and the classic black and chrome design.

 You can make between 2 and 10 cups of coffee, choose from 5 grind settings and 3 strength settings, plus there’s a bright LCD display for changing settings.

 Basically, you’re saving money because this machine is simple, which means that in sacrificing additional features, you’re actually getting a better basic setup than with many slightly more expensive all-in-one grind and brew options.